sohamotari8944-eng/Multi-Modal-AI-System-for-Industrial-Quality-Assurance/README.md

 Completed the first four weeks of the learning roadmap and uploaded the relevant notes, code, and practice work completed so far.

-More updates will be added as the project progresses. ct quality, and more efficient manufacturing processes. e
+More updates will be added as the project progresses.